Phoneix962/minerRAT/README.md

-# AsyncRAT Miner & File Binder Mod By Phoneix
+# AsyncRAT Mod + Miner & File Binder Plugin By Phoneix

 This RAT does Have Miner inside you can send gpuminer or cpuminer and bind files in it.

+And Updated Logs for minimalism